 When it comes to scoring the best car insurance rates, the battle of the sexes plays a role.
-We'll explain why the average gal, all else being equal, can expect to pay less than the average guy for car insurance.
+We'll explain why the average gal, all else being equal, can expect to pay less than the average guy for auto insurance.

 gender and driving stats

 Gender is one of many factors your insurer takes into account when calculating your premium.
 But why is it a factor?
 In addition to the fact that women tend to drive less than men, accident and DUI statistics consistently reflect that male drivers, on the whole, take more driving risks than their female counterparts.
 And insurance companies price policies, in part, by predicting risk.

 There are 3 main categories that suggest women are safer drivers than men: accidents, speeding, and DUI convictions.